Health Insurance For IVF

 In challenging situations like these many hopeful parents turn to assisted reproductive treatments (ART) including IVF to help them to grow their families.

 Finding the right assisted reproductive treatment is a task in itself.
-In this article, we’ll explain more about IVF and Private Health Insurance, including what services may be covered, the waiting periods that might apply, and how to find suitable health policy that suits you and your family.
+In this article, we’ll explain more about IVF and Private Health Insurance, including what services may be covered, the waiting periods that might apply, and how to find a suitable health policy that works for you and your family.

 Assisted reproductive treatments (ART) are services designed to help treat infertility.
 These treatments include the procedure known as in vitro fertilisation (IVF).
-In Australia, some of the costs of IVF services are covered by Medicare, as well as certain Private Health Insurance policies.1Commonwealth Ombudsman – Infertility and Assisted Reproductive Services
+In Australia, some of the costs of IVF services are covered by Medicare, as well as certain Private Health Insurance policies.

 However, there can also be significant out-of-pocket costs, so it’s essential to understand what you’re covered for if you’re considering IVF treatment.